cwohlman/meteor-useful-collections/README.md

     }
 ```

-  helpers will throw an error if the key exists on either the Item or the Collection.
+  helpers will throw an error if the key exists on the Collection.
 In a future version we might want to add config options to define the behavior in these cases, for example we might allow passing a flag to signal only setting the helper on the item, or the collection

 - `UsefulCollection.prototype.audit()` - Initializes the default audit function which:
     + Records dateCreated and dateModified on every document inserted or updated